-This dialog discusses the use of exercise and physical therapy in fibromyalgia sufferers.
+This dialog discusses the use of self-managed exercise and physical therapy in fibromyalgia sufferers.

 It is important to start any exercise program slowly, since your body might not be used to working out.
 Doing too much, too soon, can increase your pain and symptoms drastically.